Rail transport in Western Australia: Pilbara iron ore lines

 Four isolated heavy duty railways for the cartage of iron ore in the Pilbara region have always been private concerns operated as part of the production line between mine and port.
 These lines have pushed the limit of the wheel to rail interface which has led to much useful research of value to railways worldwide.

-In April 2008, Fortescue Metals Group opened the Fortescue railway from Cloud Break mine to Port Hedland.
+In April 2008, Fortescue opened the Fortescue railway line from Cloud Break mine to Port Hedland.
 In 2016, Hancock Prospecting opened a line from Roy Hill.

 Another iron ore line has been proposed to the port of Oakajee, this will have open access to any iron ore mine wishing to use it.
 A dual gauge network based on the new Oakajee Port north of Geraldton has been proposed by the Department of Transport.

 In 2010, Rio Tinto announced plans to expand capacity on the railway line linking its iron ore mines to Dampier; this would increase capacity to 230 e6t per year, to meet increasing demand for iron ore.